-Here is a roadmap to help you navigate a living life to the fullest with tinnitus.
+Here is a roadmap to help you live life to the fullest with tinnitus.

 Tinnitus specialists tend to distinguish between ‘new’ tinnitus, which may or may not be temporary, and ‘old’ tinnitus, which is more likely to be permanent.
 Permanent tinnitus is typically defined as tinnitus that persists longer than six months.
 This is an estimate, not a scientific finding; nevertheless, the distinction is important for self-diagnosis and self care.

 Perhaps you’ve had muffled hearing and abnormal buzzing and the ringing sounds of tinnitus after noise exposure.
 If so, the evidence strongly suggests you’ve experienced symptoms of serious hearing cell trauma, most often caused by intense levels of environmental noise, and the symptoms are warning signs of permanent auditory system damage.
 If your hearing returned to normal and the tinnitus symptoms disappeared within a few days, you likely forgot about it.
 However, if the tinnitus symptoms persisted, you have temporary tinnitus.